United States Park Police: History

 The Park Watchmen were first recruited in 1791 by George Washington to protect federal property in the District of Columbia.
 The police functioned as an independent agency of the federal government until 1849, when it was placed under the jurisdiction of the Department of the Interior.
 In 1867, Congress transferred the police to the Office of Public Buildings and Grounds, under the supervision of the Chief of Engineers of the Army Corps of Engineers.
 The Watchmen were given the same powers and duties as the Metropolitan Police of Washington in 1882.
 Their name was officially changed to the present United States Park Police in 1919.
 In 1925, Congress placed the Park Police in the newly created Office of Public Buildings and Public Parks of the National Capital.
 Headed by an Army officer, Lt.
 Col. Ulysses S. Grant III, the office reported directly to the president of the United States.
 In 1933, President Franklin Delano Roosevelt transferred the police to the National Park Service.

 Their authority first began to expand outside D.C. in 1929, and today they are primarily responsible for the Gateway National Recreation Area units in New York City-New Jersey and the Golden Gate National Recreation Area in San Francisco, as well as the many designated areas in Washington, D.C., and the neighboring counties in Maryland and Virginia.
 These sites include the National Mall, the C&O Canal towpath in the region, and the parallel roadways of the George Washington Memorial Parkway in Virginia and Clara Barton Parkway in Maryland, as well as the federally maintained segment of the Baltimore Washington Parkway in Maryland.

+Equipment

-The current sidearm is the SIG Sauer P320 which replaced the Heckler & Koch P2000 in service.
+The current sidearm is the Glock 45 Gen 5 MOS which will be replacing the SIG Sauer P320 which replaced the Heckler & Koch P2000 in service.